c0dehamster/multi-step-form-redesign/README.md

 #### Design

-I found the original design somewhat lacking in color and decided to give it more vibrant color scheme.
+I found the original design somewhat lacking in color and decided to give it a more vibrant color scheme.
 I also made some small adjustments like changing the next/back buttons and a new Success message.
 However, the main structure of the document remains the same, as I don’t see a way to improve it.

 #### SPA vs routing

 While this project could be done as a single page application, I decided to use SvelteKit routing instead.
 This significantly increased its level of complexity so I am not sure if it was a good idea.
 On the other hand, I learned a lot about more advanced routing options like goto() which allows to open URLs programmatically and functions to trigger certain actions before and after navigating.
 The side-effect of implementing every step as a route is some boilerplate such as imports and functions for submitting the forms.
 I did not manage to make them reusable.
-If you have suggestions how to reduce repetition in my code, please, share them in the comments.
+If you have suggestions how to reduce repetition in my code, please share them in the comments.

 #### Form handling with Felte